 There is just something about the fair that makes it okay to yearn for the 1960s.
 Nobody expects the fair to change from year to year.
 Walking in today, in 2011, was really no different than the 1994 version I last experienced.
 And I liked it that way.
 The buildings just make me want to set up a Brady Bunch house in the parking lot and stuff it with canned goods.
 Maybe I need help.

 This sign?
 I sigh with content.
 I just love it.
 And I don’t really even know much about The Oklahoman other than that I clip coupons from it on Sunday afternoons, but this sign right there makes me want to be a staff writer.
 Please, Oklahoman, please?

 There was no way I was going to purchase unlimited ride wristbands for the five of us, so I bought enough tickets for all of us to ride one thing.
-M12 and C11 chose the favorite from my own childhood: The Himalaya.
-I looked at them wistfully as they stepped in line and then I hopped on the Sky Ride with K9 and E7.
-I'm not kidding myself.
+Maddie and Chloe chose the favorite from my own childhood: The Himalaya.
+I looked at them wistfully as they stepped in line and then I hopped on the Sky Ride with Katie and Millie.
+I’m not kidding myself.
 The Himalaya would have made me violently dizzy and possibly incapable of driving home afterwards.
-The Sky Ride was PERFECT for feeling like you've experienced most of the fair even though you really hung out mostly on one side.
+The Sky Ride was PERFECT for feeling like you’ve experienced most of the fair even though you really hung out mostly on one side.
 It was a little disappointing, though, when we were halfway around and they made us get off.
 Nobody bothered to tell us our tickets were only good for half of the ride.
 Boo, Sky Ride, boo!